Go-Karting with Bowser

 - Tower of God: Ja, Goseng and Miseng are very nervous when they are sitting face to face with the rebellion fighters of FUG, eating fruit together.

 - Mahou Sensei Negima!

 - Happens, sorta (it smells more like a negotiation and it's actually a trap), when Fate and Negi go to a coffee shop.
-The two of them then get into a heated arguement, with magic and power flying around, over which is better: coffee or tea.
+The two of them then get into a heated argument, with magic and power flying around, over which is better: coffee or tea.

 - Earlier in the series, Negi is taking care of Evangeline while she is sick, afterwhich she stops skipping classes.
-Later, the class is holding a fairwell party for Chao in the middle of her diabolical plan to reveal the existance of mages.
+Later, the class is holding a fairwell party for Chao in the middle of her diabolical plan to reveal the existence of mages.
 The girls who'd just fought her have trouble believing she is the enemy when seeing her be light-hearted and friendly.
 The series rarely has straightforward villains.

 - The Team Rocket trio in Pokémon occasionally partake in this, perhaps most blatantly in one episode where everyone enters a orienteering contest.
 James wins.

 - Kenichi ends up in this situation when he thinks the very imposing Ethan Stanley is going to challenge him to a fight, and instead they end up discussing non-violent compromises over tea.
 It ends up he's a combination Anti-Villain / Punch Clock Villain who's only fighting to help his annoying sister.
 What makes this situation even funnier is the fact when, just as Ethan is about to tell Kenichi his offer, he suddenly gets summonned by cell-phone to go on a burglaring mission and, as Kenichi is unwilling to suddenly part from Ethan, he accompanies Ethan on this mission as a sideline observer!
 Immediately after the mission is over, the interrupted conversation continues.